jsymons/base-python-curriculum/unit-3-operators/lesson-13-in-or-out/README.md

 # In or out

-The `in` keyword is used to determine is something is part of something else.
+The `in` keyword is used to determine if something is part of something else.

 For now, we can use it to check if a letter or string is part of another string.